micahwoods/atcweb3/content/post/keeping-turf-free-of-weeds-diseases-insects/index.md

 projects: []
 ---

 Golf courses in Japan usually have creeping bentgrass greens, korai (*Zoysia matrella*) tees and fairways, and noshiba (*Zoysia japonica*) rough.
-The korai and noshiba will be dormant in the winter, and the don't grow much in spring or autumn even if they have some color.
+The korai and noshiba will be dormant in the winter, and these grasses don't grow much in spring or autumn even if they have some color.
 It's customary to apply fungicides to prevent diseases (especially large patch and spring dead spot) from developing.
 It is also customary to apply pre-emergent herbicides to prevent winter annual and summer annual weeds from growing.
 And it is also customary to apply insecticide to prevent grubs from reaching damaging levels.

 {{< figure src="golden.jpg" caption="Dormant korai (*Zoysia matrella*) fairway and noshiba (*Zoysia japonica*) rough free of visible weeds or disease symptoms in western Japan, March" >}}

-When those preventative treatments are applied with the right timing, the one gets a straw-colored stand of weed-free and disease-free turf in the winter.
+When those preventative treatments are applied with the right timing, one gets a straw-colored stand of weed-free and disease-free turf in the winter.
 When the products aren't applied, then large patch and other diseases can be unsightly.

 {{< figure src="large.jpg" caption="Large patch symptoms on noshiba in central Japan in October will be visible all autumn, winter, and spring.
 It's rare to see this scale of outbreak because large patch is usually prevented with fungicides." >}}